 - Publication Fees

 From there, you can opt to form an LLC by yourself or hire a lawyer or professional LLC formation service to help you with your company setup.
 These LLC formation services charge a small fee, and the costs vary from state to state.
+Also, check out our guides on guarantee payments for LLCs.

 Depending on your location and industry, your LLC may require federal, state, and local licenses or permits to operate within the law.
 Some examples include general, health, food and liquor, zoning and land-use, and occupational licenses.